Sponsorship Visa UK Guide for Employers 2025

 The employer must assign a Certificate of Sponsorship to each foreign worker they sponsor.
 This is an electronic record, not a physical document, and contains a unique number that the worker can use to apply for a visa.

-When assigning certificates of sponsorship under the UK sponsorship visa licence, the employer will need to pay a fee of £239 for any certificate issued to a Skilled Worker visa holder.
+When assigning certificates of sponsorship under the UK sponsorship visa licence, the employer will need to pay a fee of £525 for any CoS issued under a Worker sponsor licence, such as to a Skilled Worker visa holder.

 Table: Cost Breakdown for Sponsorship